bgonzalezbustamante/demo-regularisation/README.md

 ## Overview

-This repository contains a demonstration for R of regularisation, shrinkage, and cross-validation methods.
-The application of these techniques is for illustrative purposes only.
+This repository contains a demonstration for R of regularisation, cross-validation, and shrinkage methods.
 The application of these techniques is for illustrative purposes only.
 The results should not be considered for any interpretation since it is necessary to develop a causal identification strategy and apply a number of controls, adjustments to standard errors, and robustness checks.

 Chunks of this code for extraction and handling V-Dem and World Bank data were used in the following article:

 - González-Bustamante, B. (2021).
 Early Government Responses to COVID-19 in South America. *World Development, 137*, 105180.
 DOI: [10.1016/j.worlddev.2020.105180](https://doi.org/10.1016/j.worlddev.2020.105180)

-Further details and different applications on this [GitHub repository](https://bgonzalezbustamante.github.io/COVID-19-South-America/) and this OSF-Project (DOI: 10.17605/OSF.IO/6FM7X).
+Further details and different applications on this [GitHub repository](https://bgonzalezbustamante.github.io/COVID-19-South-America/) and this OSF-Project (DOI: [10.17605/OSF.IO/6FM7X](https://doi.org/)).

 ## Metadata and Preservation